SandeepKr24/eng_2_hing/README.md

 But first I would like to talk about the data.
 I tried to find a suitable dataset from the web but couldn't find any.
 So, I created my own.
 This is the reason why it does not contain my tuples (only 64).

-So, to run the model you would have to first download it from google drive (link: https://drive.google.com/drive/folders/1cb1CmmQ9TGIzapWyRwVLfCPKgWIhN_Pz?usp=sharing).
+So, to run the model you would have to first download it from Google Drive (link:https://drive.google.com/drive/folders/1cb1CmmQ9TGIzapWyRwVLfCPKgWIhN_Pz?usp=sharing).
 I would recommend that you store it in the root directory.
 Next, load it into your notebook.
 The code snippet for this is:
 ```